Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents' accessibility to public transport is rated excellent, with an average distance of 134 meters to the nearest stop.
-Service frequency averages 937 trips per day across all routes, equating to approximately 59 weekly trips per individual stop.
+Residents have excellent access to transport, with an average distance of 134 meters to the nearest stop.
+On average, there are 937 trips per day across all routes, equating to approximately 59 weekly trips per individual stop.

 Frequently Asked Questions - Transport